siQuang/laradocker/README.md

 - Makefile

 ## Installation
-Clone this Git repository and rename your project to anything you want
+Clone this Git repository and rename your project to anything you want.
 ```
 git clone https://github.com/siquang/laradocker.git laravel-app